 Last May, this was the first show we had to cancel.
 Now, masked up and remote, we’re excited to bring it to you!
-The show will go live at 5:30PM on May 8th, and stay up for two weeks following.
+The show will go live at 5:30PM on May 8th, and stay up for a week following.

 First off, we’ll have an opening set by composer and pianist Courtney Bryan, from whose work our concert takes its title.